voiceboys/sbcOS/README.md

 How to build the system manualy:

-The system require Ubuntu 18 or Debian9!
+The system requires Ubuntu 18 or Debian 9!

 clone the repository, go to SbcOS and run: